bethouxa/ice-cream-base-calc/README.md

 # Ice Cream Base Calculator

-A Python tool to calculate the required amounts of milk, cream, and sugar for ice cream base preparation, with support for various milk/cream types and optional ingredients like egg yolks.
+A Python tool to calculate the required amounts of milk, cream, and sugar for ice cream base preparation, with support for various milk/cream fat percentages (because I don't always stock whole milk and cream fat % aren't the same as in many recipes I could find) and optional ingredients like egg yolks or liquid flavorings like coffee.

-## Overview

-This calculator helps determine the precise quantities of ingredients needed to achieve target fat and sugar percentages in an ice cream base.
-It handles:

-- Different types of milk and cream with varying fat contents
-- Sugar content calculations
-- Additional liquid ingredients
-- Optional egg yolks
-- Mass balance verification

-## Features

-- Precise calculations based on fat and sugar percentages
-- Support for:
-  - Various milk types (whole, skim, low-fat)
-  - Different cream types (heavy, light, whipping)
-  - Additional liquid ingredients
-  - Egg yolk incorporation
-- Comprehensive test suite verifying calculations for various recipes
+This project was AI-assisted, see disclaimer below.

 ## Usage